beakerbrowser/beakerbrowser.com/_docs/inside-beaker/other-technologies.md

 We quickly ruled out the blockchain variants (Bitcoin, Ethereum, Namecoin) as the core network model of Beaker for the following reasons:

 - Proof-of-work and global ledger distribution are inefficient.
 So far, blockchain networks have struggled with throughput as they scale.
 Betting on a blockchain includes the risk that throughput may decrease over time, and/or that users will be forced to download large datasets to participate.
 - The requirement to use global consensus on all transactions results in a direct costs for operations in the form of transaction fees.
-We recognize that many network operations do not require global consensus, and therefore a blockchain makes a poor default for applications.
+We know that many network operations do not require global consensus, and therefore a blockchain makes a poor default for applications.
 - We believe Proof-of-work is wasteful, and we have ethical reservations about the expenditure of resources to sustain PoW.
 At this time, Proof-of-stake is still an unproven alternative, but we are interested in its potential.
 - We have concerns over governance models.
 By investing decision-making in miners, the blockchain networks have given power to the entities with the most mining resources.
 We’re concerned this may give too much power to wealthier actors.
 We also worry about the unpredictability of policies designed to patch the “hands-off” core design.